A Trust and Estate Attorney Can Guard Your Assets

 Dynasty Trust/Domestic Asset Trust Protection

-This type of trust keeps assets in trust for an extended period of time, possibly in perpetuity.
-The basic structure of a Domestic Asset Protection Trust (DAPT) allows the grantor to receive income and discretionary principal distributions, provides asset protection from creditors, spouses and lawsuits and gives the grantor some control over the investment management through the directed trust structure.
+This type of trust keeps assets in trust for an extended time, even potentially in perpetuity.
+The basic structure of a domestic asset protection trust (DAPT) allows the grantor to receive income and discretionary principal distributions.
+Plus, it provides asset protection from creditors, spouses, and lawsuits while giving the grantor control over the investment management through the directed trust structure.

-Benefits individuals/businesses that hold assets with significant appreciation (i.e. low cost basis closely held stock) by avoiding state capital gains; individuals with a net worth of over $5.49 million; and individuals who need creditor protection (professionals, athletes, businesses, and families).
+It benefits individuals and businesses that hold assets with significant appreciation (i.e. low-cost basis closely-held stock) by avoiding state capital gains.
+It also covers individuals with a net worth of over $5.49 million.
+Plus, it works for individuals who need creditor protection (professionals, athletes, businesses, and families).

-This trust is typically created by a parent/guardian or court, funded with the disabled beneficiary’s assets, used solely for the beneficiary, and the beneficiary must be under age 65.
-The trust assets are used to supplement (not take the place of) public benefits and at the beneficiary’s death, the remainder is distributed to the state to repay the public benefits given to the beneficiary.
+This trust is typically created by a parent/guardian or court and funded with the disabled beneficiary’s assets.
+A first-party trust is used solely for the beneficiary.
+Moreover, the beneficiary must be under age 65—the trust assets supplement (not take the place of) public benefits.
+At the beneficiary’s death, the remainder gets distributed to the state to repay the public benefits given to the beneficiary.

-This trust must be created with funds from someone other than the disabled beneficiary.
-Typically parents of disabled adult children will create this kind of trust.
-No payback provision to the state is required.
+You must create a third-party trust with funds from someone other than the disabled beneficiary.
+Typically, parents of disabled adult children generate this kind of trust.
+In addition, it requires no payback provision to the state.

 A Trust and Estate Attorney Can Help You Navigate the Complexities